seifane/aur-build-server/README.md

 - [x] Some stuff is still hardcoded (like repo name)
 - [x] Better logging of builds (stdout & stderr of last try)
 - [x] Sometimes race conditions occurs when multiple makepkg processes are syncdeps, find a way to solve this
+- [ ] Restrict sudoers more in Dockerfile
 - [ ] Include CRON-like system to try to rebuild package regularly
 - [ ] Handle command line arguments in docker image
 - [ ] More documentation on cmd args